Chris Millar: Kilwinning Rangers

 After a season with East Kilbride, Millar moved to West of Scotland Football League side Kilwinning Rangers on a one-year deal.
+Upon joining the Buffs, he talked about playing football once he turns 40, describing as "a dream come true".
+Millar was given the vice–captain at Kilwinning Rangers.

-After one season at the Buffs, Millar was released along with his namesake Mark Millar and five others.
+He helped the Buff win the Eglinton Cup by beating Irvine Meadow XI 2–0.
+After one season at Kilwinning Rangers, Millar was released along with his namesake Mark Millar and five others.